-Besides being in possession of an inspiring, high profile religious monument, it is quite a pity that such a great city has been isolated internationally with tourists only going to Yangon when they have some extra time to spare during their trip.
+Besides having an inspiring, high profile religious monument, it is quite a pity that such a great city has been isolated internationally with tourists only going to Yangon when they have some extra time to spare during their trip.
 Nevertheless, tourists who have taken the bother to spend a day or two in Yangon will tell you that its colorful, vibrant streets alongside its unique setting will give you unforgettable memories of this destination.

-Yangon is a very friendly urbanity consisting open air, sometimes very hectic markets and a place where you can get a taste of unfamiliar cuisine.
+Yangon is a very friendly urbanity consisting of open-air, sometimes very hectic markets, and a place where you can get a taste of unfamiliar cuisine.
 The centerpiece of attraction in Yangon is the Shwedagon Paya which is quite stunning.
 The golden stupa is easily visible when you are at any place in the city.
 The historical streets in Yangon are a constant reminder of British occupation of the land during the colonial era.
-The architecture is simply breathtaking and will get you involved as you gave at the great buildings towers in the city.
+The architecture is simply breathtaking and will get you involved as you gave at the great building’s towers in the city.
 With no cosmetic renovations done on the city, the historical city treats this as its treasure.
-The population in the city is diverse and western expats, Indians, Burmese and Chinese alongside others have made Yangon their home.
+The population in the city is diverse and western ex-pats, Indians, Burmese, and Chinese alongside others have made Yangon their home.

-Yangon has numerous parks like the zoological gardens, People’s park, Inya Lake and Kandawgyi Lake which are all worthy your time.
-The National Museum in Yangon is a must visit also and even though it has a pathetic architecture that doesn’t reflect modern architecture in any way, exhibits at the museum are something to nod about.
+Yangon has numerous parks like the zoological gardens, People’s park, Inya Lake, and Kandawgyi Lake which are all worthy of your time.
+The National Museum in Yangon is a must-visit also and even though it has a pathetic architecture that doesn’t reflect modern architecture in any way, exhibits at the museum are something to nod about.
 The Strand Hotel is a famous place in the country and built by Sarkies brothers, it is Mynamar’s landmark.

-One of the interesting things tourists do in Yangon is spending sometime at the fascinating circular train.
-A ride in the train will give you the opportunity to appreciate and learn about the area even much better.
-You will be fascinated as you see the sceneries changing from urban and entering the rural areas dotted with villages, cows and kids.
+One of the interesting things tourists do in Yangon is spending some time at the fascinating circular train.
+A ride on the train will allow you to appreciate and learn about the area even much better.
+You will be fascinated as you see the sceneries changing from urban and entering the rural areas dotted with villages, cows, and kids.